 Welcome!
 Beacon Hill United Reformed Church is a small, friendly church based in Hindhead, surrounded by beautiful countryside, seeking to love God and serve our community.
 You can be assured of a warm welcome.
-Services are NORMALLY held at 10 a.m. each Sunday, but not at present due to the Coronavirus restrictions currently in place.
+Services are held at 10 a.m. each Sunday.

 The URC weekly prayer in a time of pandemic